-The primary objective of Student Academic Support Services (SASS) is to provide undergraduate students at Defiance College with resources and opportunities to improve their ability to learn and to achieve academic success by assisting them in developing effective study strategies and academic skills and by providing various types of academic support when needed.
-SASS provides the following services:
+The primary objective of the Academic Support Center (ASC) is to provide undergraduate students at Defiance College with resources and opportunities to improve their ability to learn and to achieve academic success by assisting them with various types of support when needed.
+Specifically, ASC focuses on assisting students with STEM related courses, but can provide assistance with other courses offered at DC.
+ASC provides the following services: